-7. Get Tax Advice
+7. Get tax advice

-If you have circumstances that create tax dilemmas (i.e., self-employed, own and/or lease property, etc.), make sure to seek tax advice from a professional for the best outcome.
+If you have circumstances that create tax dilemmas (e.g., self-employed, own and/or lease property, etc.), make sure to seek tax advice from a professional for the best outcome

-8. Protect Your Credit
+8. Protect your credit

-You have the right to pull a free credit report from each credit reporting agency once per year at AnnualCreditReport.com.
+You have the right to pull a free credit report from each reporting bureau once per year by going online to AnnualCreditReport.com.
 Keep in mind that late payments will adversely impact your credit, as will a failure to pay.
-You should immediately report any credit issues or discrepancies to the credit reporting agency.
+You should immediately report any credit issues or discrepancies to the reporting bureau.
 Use your credit wisely and ensure your reports are accurate.

-9. Keep Good Financial Records
+9. Keep good financial records

-Use online tools as well as paper copies of receipts to keep records of your pay stubs, banking information, taxes, insurance, and other documents important to your financial situation.
+Utilize online tools as well as paper copies of receipts to keep records of your pay stubs, banking information, taxes, insurance, and other documents important to your financial situation.